I am reqularly asked,

-3) Successful Coaches master marketing – Please pay attention here.
+3) Successful Coaches pay sufficient attention to the business side of their practice, and work to understand and master marketing – Please pay attention here.

 There are simply far more good coaches, than there are good coaches with full practices.
-The missing ingredients for many struggling coaches are marketing know-how, a good support team, and budgeting sufficient amounts of time and money to build a profitable practice.
+The missing ingredients for many struggling coaches are; marketing/business know-how, a good support team, and budgeting sufficient amounts of time and money to build a profitable practice.

-Note – Not everyone is cut out to be in business by themselves.
-In my experience less than 50% of the population has the attributes to succeed on their own.
-To see if you have some of the typical entrepreneurial traits, check out this Business Town article on Traits
+Also note that not everyone is cut out to be in business by themselves.
+In my experience less than 50% of the population has the attributes to succeed in business all on their own.

 How long does it take to become a Coach?

-However many diligent coaches – i.e. who follow the above guidelines – are able to begin coaching (and generate some income) within 3 to 6 months and make a transition into full time coaching within a year to 18 months.
+However many diligent coaches – i.e. who follow the above guidelines – are able to begin coaching and generate some income within 3 to 6 months, and make a transition into full time coaching within a year to 18 months.
 However, if you do not pay attention to learning the necessary business and marketing skills, you can struggle for years.
-(View a survey of tips and valuable information on how long it took other successful coaches to get their practice started.)

 If you have never started a business before, this may seem like a lot.
 But when you compare it with the cost of buying an existing business, coaching is very inexpensive to get into.
 And keep in mind that you can be generating an income within a few months, and this coaching income can go to offset your costs.
 When you really hit your stride as a coach, you can recover your investment quickly.

-A successful full time life coach, coaching 20 individual clients a month at $350 per client, would gross $7000 per month.
+A successful full time coach, coaching 20 individual clients a month at $350 per client, would gross $7000 per month.
 If you work with 25 executive or entrepreneur clients at say $700 per month, you would gross $17,500 per month.
 Overhead and expenses for a coaching practice are usually quite small, rarely over 15% of sales.
-(Currently only about 15% of coaches earn over $100K per year.)
+However, don’t let the numbers dazzle you.
+Currently only about 15% of coaches earn over $100K per year.

 In the end, what you achieve is up to you.
-(As the father of 3 daughters in university, every charge card invoice I receive gives me ample motivation to earn a comfortable 6-figure income from coaching.)
-And keep in mind that even if you have a full practice of say 25 – 30 clients, you will still have ample time to do other income generating activities that complement your coaching practice.
+And keep in mind that even if you have a full practice of say 20 clients, you will still have ample time to do other income generating activities that complement your coaching practice.
 Many coaches find workshops, writing and speaking as natural activities that both generate additional income and help build their coaching practices.